-HOW WE MAKE OUR WOODCUT PRINTS
+HOW TUGBOAT MAKES WOODCUT PRINTS

-Our collaborative drawings start as pencil sketches on blocks that are later drawn in pen, then carved.
+Drawings start as pencil sketches on blocks that are later drawn in pen, then carved.

 The "MOTH" woodcut is 16" x 22" on Okawara paper, printed from two blocks.